aDarkDev/TelCoin-Script/README.md

 * This scrupt has been completely reverse-engineered from notcoin bot.

-* You can obtain the required data, "webapp-data" and "authorize token," with your knowledge and run the script.
+* You should just login to your account with script.

 This script has been thoroughly tested and is working fine.